neo4j-contrib/spatial/README.md

 * Support for topology operations during the search (contains, within, intersects, covers, disjoint, etc.)
 * The possibility to enable spatial operations on any graph of data, regardless of the way the spatial data is stored, as long as an adapter is provided to map from the graph to the geometries.
 * Ability to split a single layer or dataset into multiple sub-layers or views with pre-configured filters
+* Server Plugin for Neo4j Server 2.x amd 3.x
+  * REST API for creating layers and adding nodes or geometries to layers
+  * IndexProvider API (2.x only) for Cypher access using START node=node:geom({query}) _2.x only_
+  * Procedures for much more comprehensive access to spatial from Cypher _3.x only_

 ## Index and Querying ##